A practical guide to the Azure AI search Confluence connector in 2026

 Frequently asked questions

-An Azure AI Search Confluence connector is a bridge that allows Microsoft’s Azure AI Search service to access and index content from your Confluence wiki.
-Its main job is to securely crawl Confluence, extract text and metadata, respect permissions, and keep the search index updated with new or changed content.
+An Azure AI Search Confluence connector is a bridge that allows Microsoft's Azure AI Search service to access and index content from your Confluence wiki.
+Its main job is to securely crawl Confluence, extract text and metadata, respect its robust permissions, and keep the search index updated with new or changed content.

 Share this post